AherRahul/portfolio-v1/content/projects/javascript-beginner.md

 ---
-title: "JavaScript Made Easy: A Beginner's Workshop"
+title: "JavaScript Made Easy: A Beginner's Project"
-description: "During the JavaScript beginner's workshop, we will demystify the language and provide a clear and accessible introduction to.
+description: "During the JavaScript beginner's project, we will demystify the language and provide a clear and accessible introduction to.
 From the fundamentals of variables and functions to hands-on coding exercises, you'll begin your journey as a JavaScript developer."
 time: 2 days
 topics:
   - javascript